Vheos/Games.ActionPoints/README.md

 ### Chance-based damage
 (soon)
 ### Damage mitigation formulas
-The game will also feature a different damage formula for each of its mitigatable armor types: `Blunt` armor will be applied `additively`, so 80 blunt damage against 40 blunt armor will result in `80 - 40 = 30` damage. `Sharp` armor will be applied `multiplicatively`, so 80 sharp damage against 40 sharp armor will result in `80 x 60% = 48` damage.
+The game will feature a different damage formula for each of its mitigatable armor types: `Blunt` armor will be applied `additively`, so 80 blunt damage against 40 blunt armor will result in `80 - 40 = 30` damage. `Sharp` armor will be applied `multiplicatively`, so 80 sharp damage against 40 sharp armor will result in `80 x 60% = 48` damage.
 There's also an unmitigatable damage type (called `Pure`) which will be used for special effects - like poison or magic.
 ### Simple math
 Most of the game math will use whole numbers, usualy below 100 (for percentage chances) and even below 10 (for action costs).